YaleDHLab/dhlab-site/_events/2018-11-30-ensemble-transcribe-a-thons.md

 November 16 from 3:00 - 5:00 p.m.<br/>

 Franke Family Digital Humanities Laboratory<br/>
-*Participants can also tour the newly renovated DHLab and explore a digital exhibit created for the 50th Anniversary of Yale Rep*<br/>
+*Participants can also tour the newly renovated DHLab, explore a digital exhibit created for the 50th Anniversary of Yale Rep, and play Yale Rep Trivia for prizes.
+Snacks will be provided.*<br/>
 November 30 from 2:00 - 4:00 p.m.